The Australian readership is somewhat spasmodically served by a range of books and

 Overall opinion: Comprehensive.
 Recommended

-Along with Rixon’s elevenhundred web site, the blue streak six site is a classic stayer and has recently
+Along with Rixon’s elevenhundred web site, Skinkis’s blue streak six site is a classic

-undergone quite an extensive refurbishment.
-The “Blue Streak Six” refers to the name of the 6 cylinder
+stayer and has recently undergone quite an extensive refurbishment.
+The “Blue Streak

-engine fitted to the Austin Freeway and Wolseley 24/80.
-No doubt BMC sought to capitalise on an
+Wolseley 24/80.
+No doubt BMC sought to capitalise on an association with the British

-association with the British Blue Streak missile which was tested in outback Australia in the late 1950s.
+Blue Streak missile which was tested in outback Australia in the late 1950s.
+Service staff

-and these 6 cylinder offerings were to give BMC a foot in the door of the large car 6 cylinder market being
+its time and these 6 cylinder offerings were to give BMC a foot in the door of the large

-dominated by GMH and Ford.
-Skinkis’ web site has it all, from the history of the car and its place in the
+car 6 cylinder market being dominated by GMH and Ford.
+Skinkis’ web site has it all,

-Company lineup, to technical documents, and even a owner’s forum.
-If you have such a car, this is not to
+and even a owner’s forum.
+If you have such a car, this is not to be missed.

 Building Cars in